Which Scaffolding System Is Best?

 There are many different types of scaffolding available on the market today.
-Dozens of brands such as Layher scaffolding and Kwikstage are available, and it can be hard to understand what product – and what scaffolding design – is right for your particular needs.
+Many brands are available, making it hard to understand what product and scaffolding design suits your needs.
+So which scaffolding system is best?

-So, in this article, we’ll be going over some of the most common types of scaffolding systems and products, as well as typical designs and installations.
-We’ll also discuss a few things that you should consider when choosing an appropriate, high quality scaffolding system for your project.
+In this article, we’ll review the most common types of scaffolding systems, products and typical designs and installations.
+We’ll also discuss a few things to consider when choosing an appropriate, high-quality scaffolding system for your project.

 Understanding The Most Common Types Of Scaffolding Products

-There are hundreds of different scaffolding products on the market, built by nearly as many different brands.
-However, they primarily fall into the following two categories:
+Hundreds of scaffolding products are built by nearly as many brands are on the market.
+However, they fall into the following two sections:

 Common Scaffolding Designs – An Overview

-- Birdcage scaffold – This type of scaffold is typically used for work carried out on a single level, such as painting a ceiling.
-It consists of two or more rows of vertical members (standards) connected by horizontal braces (ledgers) and transoms, which hold the platform.
-They may require a professional scaffolder to assemble and disassemble, depending on the construction method used.
+- Birdcage scaffold – This type of scaffold is typically used for work on a single level, such as painting a ceiling.
+It consists of two or more rows of vertical members connected by horizontal braces and transoms, which hold the platform.
+They may require a professional to assemble and disassemble, depending on the construction method used.

-- Trestle scaffold – A trestle scaffold uses pre-built A-frame or H-frame scaffolding, which typically supports a single transom and a working platform.
-Because this type of scaffold usually requires minimal assembly, and is very simple to install, it does not usually need to be assembled by a professional scaffolder.
+- Trestle scaffold – A trestle scaffold uses preb built A frame or H frame scaffolding, which typically supports a single transom and a working platform.
+Because this type of scaffold usually requires minimal assembly, and is very simple to install, it does not usually need to be put together by a professional scaffolder.

 - Hung scaffold – A hung scaffold is any kind of scaffold platform that is hung from a support structure independently, and cannot be raised or lowered when in use.